parsakhaz/classify-anything/README.md

    - Verify HuggingFace authentication
    - Check LLaMA model access status
    - Update transformers library
+   - **Important**: Use a HuggingFace token with "WRITE" permission, not "FINEGRAINED" permission
+   - If you encounter authorization issues despite having model access, try generating a new token with "WRITE" permission

 ## Performance Notes
 - Processing time depends on: